 LinkedIn is the premier social media platform for professionals in all industries.
 With over 303 million monthly users, you have quite a large base to develop new connections and build relationships with potential clients.

-haunt you and affect your credibility and reputation.
+However, there are several LinkedIn “sins” which can haunt you and affect your credibility and reputation.
 Here are just a few things to avoid doing on LinkedIn:

 3. Add my network’s email addresses to my list.
 Just because you have access to your connections’ email addresses via their LinkedIn profiles does NOT mean they give permission to add them to your email list.
 The same is true of any prospects you meet who give you business cards.
 Not only will these prospects mark your messages as spam, but this also goes against the CAN-SPAM Act and GDPR, which requires permission to add people to your list.
 Add them to your inbox as a personal contact, NOT to your autoresponder.

 4. Post personal photos or reminisce about college partying.
 Save these fun stories for less professional sites like Facebook or SnapChat.
 LinkedIn serves a professional purpose and those types of photos will give pause to anyone looking to hire a professional coach.
 We’ve all heard the stories of college graduates who lost job opportunities because of what they posted online.
 If it has the potential to harm your reputation or credibility, keep it offline.

 5. Use others strictly for introductions or job opportunities.
 No one likes being used.
 Put yourself in that same situation, where your connections didn’t really care about you, they only cared about who you know.
 Instead of hitting up new connections immediately for introductions or job interviews, build a relationship first, then ask.